-First and foremost, students need to feel like an expert in science and feel a sense of belonging in the scientific community.
-These feelings are often referred to as scientific identity, which has been shown to be the key factor in student persistence in the science pipeline (more recently referred to as a ‘watershed’ by the Howard Hughes Medical Institute).
+Students need to feel like an expert in science and feel a sense of belonging in the scientific community.
+These feelings are associated with science identity, which has been shown to be the key factor in student persistence in the science pipeline (more recently referred to as a ‘watershed’ by the Howard Hughes Medical Institute).
 Even more than early efficacy with the course material, students succeed when they feel like “part of the team” and feel they are an expert.

 It has been shown through several pedagogical studies that no matter what strategy an instructor takes (flipped instruction, etc.), students learn through meaningful repetition of the material.
 All students have approximately the same number of neurons, and all students are therefore capable of learning the content of a lesson.
 By ensuring students encounter the material several times throughout the course and lab, neural connections are strengthened, so that concepts stored in the short term memory are transferred to long term memory.
 Engaging students in content using a variety of contextual methods (case studies/vignettes with practice problems and/or data analysis, etc.) allows the students to experience the material several times in several different contexts.
 By differentiated repetition of content, a student is less likely to forget what they have learned after walking out of the classroom, and instead own the knowledge and take it with them as a scaffold for their future endeavors.